 Together, we can accelerate progress and build safer environments for children everywhere.

-The first session in the series will focus on parenting and caregiver support, a cornerstone in preventing childhood sexual violence.
+The first session in the series focused on parenting and caregiver support, a cornerstone in preventing childhood sexual violence.
 The evidence is clear: when equipped with the right tools, parents and caregivers become powerful protectors, with ripple effects that can transform families and communities.
 The Building Safe Futures evidence review highlights parenting programmes as among the most effective interventions, showing measurable reductions in sexual violence when programmes are well designed and implemented.

 Join us to explore how supporting parents and caregivers helps not only prevent harm, but build trust, resilience, and safe futures for all children.